 PRO-LIFE SCHOLARSHIPS

-Want to persuade people to be Pro-Life … while recieving funding for school?
+Want to persuade people to be Pro-Life … while receiving funding for school?

 Apply for the Phillip Baumberger Scholarship today!